Internships

 - Bee Monitoring Kit

-Invasive Species Management & Community Restoration
+Invasive Species Management & Restoration

 This project focuses on community-centered invasive species management.
 Interns will lead cleanups, assist with removal efforts, support park restoration, and help create a long-term management plan.
 They’ll also build partnerships to boost local engagement and stewardship.